Top

 • Prescription Drugs: Possessing prescription medications, such as Xanax, OxyContin, or Adderall, without a valid prescription can also result in drug possession charges.
 Prescription drugs are classified based on their active ingredients and potential for abuse.

-Simple Possession vs. Possession with Intent in Texas
+Simple Possession vs. Possession With Intent in Texas

 The distinction between simple possession and possession with intent to distribute is significant in Texas.
 Depending on the quantity of the drug and the circumstances of your arrest, you could face different charges with varying degrees of severity.